The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

 Now we assume that the central variable in $B$ is not free.
 What could happen?
 It could coincide with a non-central variable from $A$ or with the central variable from $A$.
-Also, the central variable could already appear once or twice in shared clauses in the first and one to four times in the second case.
+Thus, the central variable of $B$ could already appear once or twice in shared clauses in the first and one to four times in the second case.

 Let us start with the case that it coincides with a non-central variable in $A$.
 Then, one of the variables that appears twice in $A$ appears an additional (not in shared clauses) $2$ or $3$ times as the central node in $B$, depending on the number of shared clauses it already appears in.
-So, in total it either appears $4$ times or $5$ times, replacing one appearance of a variable that appears twice in $A$ and 2 resp.
-3 appearances of unfree variables in $B$.
-Since $\sum_{i=1}^n p_i^5\le p_1\sum_{i=1}^n p_i^4$, the former case gives us an upper bound.
-We get at most
+In total it either appears $4$ times or $5$ times in $F_A\cup F_B$.
+For a representation of those two cases, see \figref{central-1} and \figref{central-2}.